drloring/katacoda-scenarios/java-ms-config/java-1/step4.md

 tag: "latest"
 </pre>

-Also notice that we've added some additional values to `values.yaml`
+If you scroll to the bottom, you'll also notice that we've added some additional values to `values.yaml`
 <pre>
 message: "HELLO, %s!!!"
 serverport: 9090